thirumurthis/Learnings/Cassandra-Notes.md

   - Broadcast protocol for disseminating data
   - There is NO centeralized server that holds information, instead peer shares the information among themselves, maintaing only latest information automatically.
   - Information spreads out to the cluster/ring in polynomial fashion
-  - Nodes can gossip with any numbe of nodes, there is no specifi order in which the nodes gossip.
+  - Nodes can gossip with any number of nodes, there is no specific order in which the nodes gossip.
-       - Node picks the node to gossip based on specifi criteria
+       - Node picks the node to gossip based on specific criteria
        - Seed nodes gets more probability of being choosen for gossip by any nodes.
        - Each node initates gossip round every second.
        - Chooses 1 to 3 random nodes to gossip with.
        - No Tracking available on which nodes where gossiped prior.
        - Gossip information spreads quickly, in reliable and efficient way.
-  - Gossip spreads Only node metadata.
+  - Gossip spreads only node metadata.
+Cluster metadata data structure
        - Each node has a datastructure called `Endpoint state`, this stores all the gossip state information of the node.
        - `Endpoint state` contains another data structure
            - `Heartbeat state`, which tracks two values